Database Persistence, Without The Performance Penalty

 To get around these limitations, AgigA Tech, a Cypress Semiconductor subsidiary, has introduced its AGIGARAM® Non-Volatile DIMM (NVDIMM) solution, which removes the battery from battery-backed RAM by combining DRAM with NAND flash and an ultracapacitor power source.
 When a system is operating normally, AGIGARAM NVDIMMs function as normal, high speed DRAM.
 But in the event of unexpected power loss, the ultracapacitor provides a burst of electricity that is used to write the contents of main memory to the NAND flash chip.
 This data can be held there virtually indefinitely, with AGIGARAM restoring the FLASH contents to DRAM upon system recovery.

-Managing data with the speed of DRAM, but with instant, reliable persistence in the event of system failure, and none of the drawbacks of batteries – it sounds like IMDS nirvana, at least for that sub-set of real-time applications that require data durability.
+Managing data with the speed of DRAM, but with instant, reliable persistence in the event of system failure, and none of the drawbacks of batteries – it sounds like IMDS nirvana, at least for that sub-set of applications that require data durability.
 And happily, McObject can confirm that it works exactly as described, having tested its eXtremeDB IMDS with AGIGARAM in a self-induced power-off, power-on scenario.
-The next question likely to come from real-time system designers: is using AGIGARAM with an IMDS as fast as working with standard DRAM?
+The next question likely to come from embedded system designers: is using AGIGARAM with an IMDS as fast as working with standard DRAM?
 An IMDS may gain persistence through AGIGARAM, but does it give up performance?

 eXtremeDB, A Persistent Database at In-memory Database Speed